elixir-geolix/geolix/README.md

 result field `:ip_address` or inside `%{ traits: %{ ip_address: ... }}` if
 a city or country database is used.

+### Floating point precision

+Please be aware that all values of the type `float` are rounded to 4 decimal digits and `double` values to 8 decimal digits.

+This might be changed in the future if there are datasets known to return values with a higher precision.

 ### Benchmarking

 If you are curious on how long a lookup of an IP takes, you can simply measure